What Different Types of Interpreting Are There?

 Which Interpreting Service Is Right For Me?

-You will be able to answer this by thinking about the scale of the interpreting task.
+You will be able to answer this by thinking about the scale of the interpreting task and considering the following questions.

 Is the setting of the situation a large-scale conference or a more intimate business meeting?